Int3rst3llar006/ArchEFI/README.md

 # ArchEFI
 A simple and fast Arch Linux install script.

-                                                                                                                                                                                                                                                                                                                                                                                                                                                                        WARNING=== THIS SCRIPT IS ONLY FOR EFI.
-DO NOT TRY THIS ON A LEGACY/BIOS SYSTEM.
+WARNING,THIS SCRIPT IS ONLY FOR (U)EFI SYSTEMS